Exploring Alberobello Trulli & Their Spellbinding Symbols

 Planning a Trip to Italy?

-You’ll find the amazing Alberobello Trulli in the heart of Alberobello in the district of Bari, Puglia in Southern Italy.
+The amazing Alberobello Trulli is located in the heart of Alberobello, in the Bari, Puglia district in southern Italy.

 Alberobello Map